zackwag/homebridge-somneo/README.md

 }
 ```

 ## Future Plans
 - Currently the plugin only supports one Somneo clock.
 Not sure how many people have multiple clocks.
-- Support for more accessories.
-I would love to add a switch to turn on the FM radio or AUX, but can't find that.
-Any help would be appreciated.
 - No support for sound sensor.
 HomeKit does not have a sound level sensor.
 I thought about having an occupancy sensor, but would need to know what sound level occupied/not should be considered.
 - Better error handling.
 I am a Java developer by trade and am still learning Typescript :).